martingadea/codebase-jkonet-star/docs/pages/guide.rst

    * - ``--sinkhorn``
      - Regularization parameter for the Sinkhorn algorithm.
 If less than ``1e-12``, no regularization is applied.
    * - ``--dataset-name``
      - Specifies the name of the output dataset.
-If not provided, a filename will be automatically generated based on the simulation parameters.
+If not provided, a directory name will be automatically generated based on the simulation parameters.
 This option is only used if data is generated.
 If data is loaded from a file (using ``--load-from-file``), the output dataset will retain the name of the input file.

 For more information on the ``data_generator.py`` script, see the :mod:`data_generator` module.